AO-StreetArt/Adrestia/docs/pages/quickstart.rst

 When using a JAR, unzip the downloaded package, move to the main directory from a terminal, and run:

 ``java -jar build/libs/adrestia-0.1.0.jar``

-Be sure to update the version number to your downloaded version in the command.